 We bought our Hitchhiker in New Braunfels, TX, spent the night in it, and then dropped it off at Camping World to have our Splendide 2100XC Washer/Dryer installed.
 In other words, we never even brought the camper home before we made this camper upgrade.

 A few years ago we used a similar washer/dryer on a visit to London so we had at least some understanding of it, but still, there’s a bit of a learning curve to using it.
 For one thing, it took some trial and error to figure out just how many items to put in the machine.
 Without doubt, the general answer is “small loads.”
-We learned to think in terms of a load of clothes being one heavier “anchor item” (like a pair of blue jeans or one sheet from off the bed or one bath towel) and then a few smaller items.
+We learned to think in terms of a load of clothes being one or two heavier “anchor items” (like jeans or sheets or towels) and then a few smaller items.

 - A post on our PVC Clothes Line Drying Rack is here.